NeuroTechX/ntx_slack_archive/eegdata.md

  >dano no worries! eeg-101 looks great! i've almost got a streaming version working, but it will be a little while til its generally usable i think

+6/15/2017 4:34 PM

+ **davidevaleriani** :

+ >Hi everyone, I have started working with the OpenBCI 8bit after a few months and the board does not connect to the dongle anymore, although the LEDs are on.
+I have changed the battery with a new one, but nothing.
+Do you have any suggestions on what to try?